ClearURLs/Addon/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/users/clearurls.svg)](https://addons.mozilla.org/en-US/firefox/addon/clearurls/statistics/?last=30)

-**ClearURLs** is an add-on based on the new WebExtensions technology and is optimized for *Firefox*.
+**ClearURLs** is an add-on based on the new WebExtensions technology and is optimized for *Firefox* and now also available for *Chrome* based browsers.

 This add-on will remove the tracking fields from all URLs which are visited by the browser and use a rule file, namely `data.json`.